 John’s relocation to old Dobbs County was no small feat, given the only mode of transportation at the time was horse-and-wagon.
-The estimated distance between Bucklesberry of the Merry Hill area in Bertie County, where John was born and reared, and Bucklesberry of old Dobbs County, was approximately 100 miles.
+The estimated distance from Bucklesberry in the Merry Hill area of Bertie County to Bucklesberry of old Dobbs County is approximately 100 miles.
 Author-educator, Terry Burns, noted that a person could travel 15 to 25 miles a day using a horse-drawn wagon; therefore, it would have taken John about 4 to 7 days to traverse a 100-mile distance in the best of environmental conditions.

 Central to any first family are its matriarchs and patriarchs.
 Although John is the proven patriarch of the first Sutton family of Bucklesberry, little is known about the family’s matriarch.
-To date, the name of John’s wife has not been proven, let alone whether John was married more than once.
+To date, the name of John’s wife has not been proven, let alone whether he was married more than once.
 Further, the name of the mother of John’s children is not known for certain.
-Among other genealogists, the late-Marjorie Sutton Oliver of La Grange, NC, a Bucklesberry Sutton descendant and author of the 1974 book, The Suttons of England and North Carolina, USA, 1620-1974, believed that John’s wife was Ann Sutton.
+Among other genealogists, the late-Marjorie Sutton Oliver (1933-2019) of La Grange, NC, a Bucklesberry Sutton descendant and author of the 1974 book, The Suttons of England and North Carolina, USA, 1620-1974, believed that John’s wife was Ann Sutton.

 Assumed to be John’s widow, Ann Sutton is named in the 1780 tax list for old Dobbs County, which indicated she may have inherited the property and estate of a husband who preceded her.
 Although John’s name was absent in the 1780 tax list, suggesting he was deceased by that year, he was identified in the earlier 1769 tax list.
 It is believed that Ann was the daughter of John Turner, probably from Southampton County, VA, who also owned land in old Dobbs County, possibly in or adjoining Bucklesberry.

-Entries from grantor-grantee county indices dated 1750 to 1758 show that John Turner gifted or sold land to John Sutton of Bucklesberry on three occasions, lending support that Ann indeed may have been John’s wife.
+Entries from grantor-grantee county indices dated 1750 to 1758 show that John Turner gifted or sold land to John Sutton of Bucklesberry on three occasions, lending support that Ann Turner indeed may have been John’s wife.
 Ms. Marble noted that, although the Turner family owned land in Dobbs County, they never lived there.
 Rather, the Turners were neighbors of John and his Sutton relatives in Bertie County.
 If Ann Turner Sutton was indeed the wife and widow of John Sutton, there is no evidence or proof that she was the mother of his children.

 From 1773 estate records in old Dobbs County, Ms. Marble’s research identified a second woman named, Ann Sutton, widow of Dr. Joseph Sutton.
 Joseph’s wife was formerly Ann Ward, purportedly from Carteret County.
 It is plausible, then, that the Ann Sutton named in the 1769 tax list could have been either Ann Ward Sutton or Ann Turner Sutton.

 Absent definitive proof of the name of John’s wife at the time of his death, whether he was married more than once, let alone the name of the mother of his children, available records prove that John had three known sons: Benjamin Sutton (born about 1752; died 1837); John Sutton, Jr. (born about 1758; died 1820-1830); and William Sutton (born about 1760; died 1813-1820).
-All three sons were born and lived in Bucklesberry and are named in the Clellan Sutton Collection.
+All three sons were born and lived in Bucklesberry and are named in multiple documents in the Clellan Sutton Collection.

 Four other Sutton men named in the Collection are believed, although not proven, to be additional sons of John Sutton: Thomas Sutton (born before 1758; death year unknown); James Sutton (born 1755-1767; death year unknown); Richard Sutton (born 1755-1773; died 1800-1810); and Simon Sutton (born 1765-1767; died before 1813).
-John also likely had daughters, but no evidence is available of their names.
+John likely had daughters, too, but no document evidence to date has emerged to identify their names.